The Photography Agent is a collaborative semester project focused on building a photo

 retinal fundus datasets.

-Compared five preprocessing pipelines, including CLAHE-based contrast enhancement, histogram equalization, Gaussian subtractive normalization, and a baseline. preprocessing
+Compared five preprocessing pipelines, including CLAHE-based contrast enhancement, histogram equalization, Gaussian subtractive normalization, and a baseline preprocessing.

 My Contributions